NCAA basketball championships (Philippines)

-The National Collegiate Athletic Association basketball tournament is held every first semester of the academic year (from July up to November).
-Each year, ten schools vie to win the two championships: the Juniors and Seniors.
+The NCAA basketball championships are the basketball championships of the National Collegiate Athletic Association (Philippines) (NCAA).
+There are two tournaments, usually held at the same time, the seniors' tournament for male collegiate students, and the juniors' tournament for male senior high school students.
 If a school wins both championships in one season, it said that they have won the "double championship."

 The tournament commences with a double-round robin of eliminations, where the four teams with the best records advance to the semifinals, with the two top seeds clinching the twice-to-beat advantage.
 The winners in the semifinals meet in a best-of-3 finals series, in order to determine the champion.

-The championship is continually contested since the NCAA's foundation in 1924, except during World War II and the mid-1960s when scandals rocked the association.
+The championship is continually contested since the NCAA's foundation in 1924, except during World War II, during the mid-1960s when scandals rocked the association, in 1980 when the tournament was aborted by the Basketball Association of the Philippines, and from 2020 to 2021 during the COVID-19 pandemic.

+Prior to NCAA Season 98 (2022), the juniors' tournament was held concurrently with the men's tournament, in the first semester or from June to November.
+Due to the effects of the COVID-19 pandemic, NCAA Season 97 meant to be played in 2021 was postponed to early 2022, and the juniors' tournament was cancelled.
+The men's tournament of NCAA Season 98 was then played from September to December, then the juniors' tournament from January to March.
+The NCAA then kept this schedule for all succeeding seasons until NCAA Season 101 (2025), where they reverted back to both men's and juniors' tournament being held concurrently.

 The athletic nicknames of the different teams variously came from the school's founders, or from a distinct quality that separated a school from the others.

-Notably, the first champion of this event was crowned in 1925, 14 years before the U.S. NCAA tournament was instituted.